jamespohalloran/beyondTheBridge/content/_index.md

 img = "/uploads/dog.jpeg"
 name = "Stephanie Dawson"
 [[blocks.partners]]
 bio = "Education\n - D.K.A.T.I. from the Kutenai Art Therapy Institute (KATI).
-KATI is an accredited institute in Nelson, British Columbia and is recognized by both the BC Art Therapy Association and the Canadian Art Therapy Association (CATA).\n<br/>\nAs part of the requirements for graduating, I completed 700 hours of clinical work, two years of theoretical course work, and wrote a thesis entitled, \"It Takes a Village: The Value of Co-Creation in School-Based Art Therapy.\"\n<br/>\n - B.A. from the University of Prince Edward Island (UPEI).\n" img = "/uploads/dog.jpeg" name = "Katie Murray"
+KATI is an accredited institute in Nelson, British Columbia and is recognized by both the BC Art Therapy Association and the Canadian Art Therapy Association (CATA).\n\nAs part of the requirements for graduating, I completed 700 hours of clinical work, two years of theoretical course work, and wrote a thesis entitled, \"It Takes a Village: The Value of Co-Creation in School-Based Art Therapy.\"\n\n - B.A. from the University of Prince Edward Island (UPEI).\n" img = "/uploads/dog.jpeg" name = "Katie Murray"
 [[blocks]]